RemiBou/remibou.github.io/_posts/2019-9-26-Migrate-protogen-to-Blazor.md

 ## Monaco integration

-In the previous version of protogen there was a code editor called "monaco" that was integrated.
-Monaco is the code editor part of visual studio and can be used standalone on a web page.
+In the previous version of protogen there was a code editor called "(monaco)[https://microsoft.github.io/monaco-editor/]" that was integrated.
+Monaco is the code editor part of VSCode and can be used standalone on a web page.
 Integrating monaco was not easy because I needed to learn how to enable it and then how to enable the two way binding between my view model string property and monaco.

 When doing this kind of project I prefer to use CDN resources for js library.
 Mostly because it removes the pain of dealing with npm or other mess like bower or webpack and because someone must be paying for this bandwidth and I prefer when it's someone else.
 Here is the code for initializing monaco from a cdn